-The Managers of Eshamy Bay Lodge, Duke Marolf and Pamela Eiting would like to welcome you to the Prince William Sound Lodge.
-Duke and Pamela live in Alaska year round and have extensive experience in the travel and tourism industry.
+The Managers of Eshamy Bay Lodge, Pamela and Duke, would like to welcome you to the Prince William Sound.
+The couple lives in Alaska year round and have extensive experience in the travel and tourism industry.
 Both Duke and Pamela helped build Eshamy Bay Lodge, participating in the careful placement of the buildings among the Hemlock trees as well as the actual construction.

 Pamela and Duke are happy, friendly people ready to make sure you have a fun, safe adventure in the Prince William Sound.
 They both have taken a great deal of pride in assuring our Prince William Sound Lodge meets and exceeds all of the guest’s expectations.